 Then I did some wandering on my own:

 Then into the castle where they have a museum, and…an ATM:

 After touring the castle on my own, I made my way back to my group, marveling at the beautiful views along the way.
 Back near the entrance there were shops were filled with – you guessed it – cork products, olive products and wine!
 In one of the shops I tasted Almond Sparkling Wine, which was a mixture of almond liqueur made only in that area of Portugal and sparkling wine.
 If I hadn’t already bought a few bottles of wine from some of our other stops I would have grabbed some of that Almond liqueur, but I knew I was already near the tipping point on my suitcase weight limit, so I had to walk away sad. 😦

 On the ride back I was able to get a few pics of the pigeon houses.
-Our guide told us a story of how pigeons were, and still are raised as food in Portugal, and there was a time when Coca-Cola was banned, and so smugglers stored it in the pigeon houses.
+Our guide told us a story of how pigeons were, and still are used as food in Portugal (pigeon rice, yum!).
+Also, their droppings are used as fertilizer.
+There was a time long ago when Coca-Cola was banned (I don’t remember when and couldn’t find a reference online), and so smugglers stored it in the pigeon houses.
 Pigeon houses were scattered among the rocky hills all along our route.
 This is the best picture I was able to get: